 Shirtloads of Science

-41 recent Diets have been ranked by US Health professionals.
+41 popular diets have been ranked by US Health professionals.
 Dr Nick Fuller takes Dr Karl through the top and bottom of the chart.
-Is there a new Number One this year?
+Is there a new number one this year?
 Will it be the 5/2, Keto, Dash or Mind?
 Before you start your next diet, listen to this Podcast.

 We all need salt, but too much makes you sick.
 Too much for too long kills you.
 So how much is enough and which foods have it?
 Dr Nick Fuller busts FIVE common Myths to help you toward a simple lower-salt lifestyle plan.
 Feel better and you're likely to lose some weight.

 Imagine something that would undo all the bad stuff you put in your mouth.
 Now that would be a Super Food.
 Superfoods do not exist and Dr Nick Fuller takes Dr Karl through recent claims.

 A whole new drink category has sprung up in your supermarket.
 The labels say "milk" - but what's really inside?
 On the internet you'll find all kinds of nice things being said, but some of these products have hidden health hazards - like loss of bone mass, weight gain and bad cholesterol buildup.
 Some are just lousy value for money.
 Dr Nick lists the healthy and economical choices for every diet.

 95% of diets fail & Dr Fuller knows why.
 It's not only what you eat but how and when.
 He takes Dr Karl on a neuronal, hormonal and intestinal journey plus the latest science on maintaining a healthy balance.
 We are hardwired for hard times and so it takes smarts to beat the snacks that pump us up.

 Diet is a 4 letter word - but it doesn’t have to be